nvmwill/nexmo-developer/_documentation/en/video/client-sdks/android/overview.md

 ---
-title: Android
+title: Overview
 description: Use the Vonage Video API Android library to build Vonage Video API-powered WebRTC video apps for the Android operating system.
 Use video, voice, messaging, and more in your Android application with our SDK.
 keywords: Vonage, Vonage Video API, Vonage Video for Android, mobile, mobile WebRTC, interoperability, Android, WebRTC, Real-time communications, Developer, Developer Center, SDKs, tutorials, WebRTC tutorials, Developer Guides, Components
 product: video
 ---

-# Vonage Video API Android SDK
+# Android SDK

 The Vonage Video API Android SDK lets you use Vonage Video API-powered video sessions in apps you build for Android devices.